mariannacao/oscar-scrape/README.md

-# oscar course availability checker
+# georgia tech oscar course availability checker

 monitors a specific course in georgia tech's oscar system and sends discord notifications when a spot opens up.